-Section 13.
+Section 9.17.
 Compensatory Time Plan.
-In lieu of overtime pay, an employee may request, in writing, compensatory time at the appropriate rate (straight-time, time-and-one half, or double-time) for each hour of overtime that was worked, PROVIDED: all compensatory time use must be authorized by Department management.
+In lieu of overtime pay, an employee may request, in writing, compensatory time at the appropriate rate (straight-time, time-and-one half, or double-time) for each hour of overtime that was worked, provided: all compensatory time use must be authorized by Department management.
 Under normal conditions the following conditions will apply to the use of compensatory time:

-A. Each bargaining unit employee may accrue (earn) a maximum of 82 hours of Compensatory Time each year from any mix of voluntary or mandatory overtime.
-After that 82 hour maximum has been reached, each bargaining unit employee may continue to accrue Compensatory Time in that year, but only for voluntary overtime, up to a maximum of 122 hours.
-Compensatory Time carries over from year to year, but an employee with 122 hours in his or her Compensatory Time account at any time, regardless of when that that time was earned, must take overtime compensation in cash, rather than in Compensatory Time, until the account comes down below 122 hours.

-- B. Employees will not be allowed to use compensatory time if their unit is below minimum manpower and their absence must be covered by calling another employee in on overtime. - C. Accrued compensatory time may be paid off at the discretion of management. - D. PERS 1 employees must use hours in excess of eighty (80) hours or be cashed out prior to retirement.
-The hours in excess of eighty (80) shall not be used to balloon the average final compensation of the PERS 1 employees. - E. The County will provide a DOE on paychecks that will show the balance of accrued compensatory time on a monthly basis. - F. With respect to the scheduling of compensatory time: - 1.
-The scheduling of compensatory time on a legal holiday or contract holiday is unduly burdensome and disruptive (under the FLSA) to the County's operation, and;

-2. The scheduling of compensatory time that is requested less than five (5) days in advance of the requested time is unduly burdensome and disruptive (under the FLSA) to County operations.

-Management's decisions in the application or granting of compensatory time shall not be subject to the provisions of Article 13, Grievance Procedure.
+- A. Each bargaining unit employee may accrue (earn) a maximum of eighty-two (82) hours of compensatory time each year from any mix of voluntary or mandatory overtime.
+After that 82 hour maximum has been reached, each bargaining unit employee may continue to accrue compensatory time in that year, but only for voluntary overtime, up to a maximum of one hundred and twenty-two (122) hours.
+Compensatory time carries over from year to year, but an employee with 122 hours in their compensatory time bank at any time, regardless of when that that time was earned, must take overtime compensation in cash, rather than in compensatory time, until the account comes down below 122 hours. - B. Employees will not be allowed to use compensatory time if their unit is below minimum staffing and their absence must be covered by calling another employee in on overtime. - C. Accrued compensatory time may be paid off at the discretion of management. - D. The County will provide accrued leave balances on paychecks. - E. With respect to the scheduling of compensatory time: - 1.
+The scheduling of compensatory time on a legal holiday or contract holiday is unduly burdensome and disruptive (under the FLSA) to the County's operation, and; - 2.
+The scheduling of compensatory time that is requested less than five (5) days in advance of the requested time is unduly burdensome and disruptive (under the FLSA) to County operations. - F. Management's decisions in the application or granting of compensatory time shall not be subject to the provisions of Article 13, Grievance Procedure. - Section 9.18.

-Section 14.
 Daylight Savings Adjustment.
-The Department will pay one hour of overtime to all employees working a nine-hour shift during the fall daylight saving adjustment period.
-Employees working during the spring daylight saving time adjustment period will either take one hour of vacation or compensatory time, or one hour of leave without pay, to cover the reduction of their shift from eight hours to seven.
+The Department will pay one (1) hour of overtime to all employees working a nine (9) hour shift during the fall daylight saving adjustment period.
+Employees working during the spring daylight saving time adjustment period will either take one (1) hour of vacation or compensatory time, or one hour of leave without pay, to cover the reduction of their shift from eight (8) hours to seven (7).

+King County Corrections Guild - Department of Adult and Juvenile Detention [295/Q2] January 1, 2020 to December 31, 2021 295C0220 Page 35